kubernetes/website/content/en/docs/tasks/configure-pod-container/create-hostprocess-pod.md

 top of existing Windows base images and do not inherit the same [compatibility requirements](https://docs.microsoft.com/virtualization/windowscontainers/deploy-containers/version-compatibility) as Windows server containers, meaning that the version of the base images does not need to match that of the host.
+It is, however, recommended that you use the same base image version as your Windows Server container workloads to ensure you do not have any unused images taking up space on the node.
 HostProcess containers also support [volume mounts](./create-hostprocess-pod#volume-mounts) within the container volume.

 ### When should I use a Windows HostProcess container?